Supporting Civil Society

 Strengthening Civil Society Advocacy in Central and Eastern Europe

 Faced with increasing government crackdowns on their work, civil society organizations across Central and Eastern Europe need to perfect the skills necessary to fight back.
-Accordingly, in 2018 the CEELI Institute initiated new programs to promote legal advocacy by and on behalf of civil society organizations in the region.
+Accordingly, the CEELI Institute initiated new programs to promote legal advocacy by and on behalf of civil society organizations in the region.
 CEELI’s workshops focus on how to effectively use a myriad of available EU laws and instruments to hold national member states accountable.
 Participants have examined how to pursue legal remedies in the European Court of Justice, how to lobby EU agencies charged with enforcing relevant EU laws, directives and regulations, and how EU laws, instruments and case law can be used in their domestic courts.
 Participants have also examined best practices for preparation and use of effective fact-finding reports documenting attacks by national governments on civil society, including their use in lobbying efforts in Brussels.
 Finally, participants have discussed future possible coordination among regional civil society actors, and the formation of more effective links among existing groups defending civil society space in the region.

 This project reflects the need to organize aggressive civil society responses to a larger trend of repressive governmental actions seen across the world.
 To carry out their missions, civil society needs to be able to exercise its rights fully and without unnecessary or arbitrary restrictions.
 Within the past decade, however, countries such as Poland, Hungary and Azerbaijan have enacted legislation that effectively stymies CSOs growth and activity.
 In particular, laws and regulations relate to the recognition or registration of CSOs, reporting and operating requirements, and access to foreign resources and funding.
 It is particularly disturbing that these developments are happening within the European Union itself, which declared democracy and the rule of law to be the pillars of its policymaking.
 Now is the time to organize an effective response.